By John Becker

 In our work with hundreds of clients across dozens of industries, we’ve developed seven core video categories that are highly effective at building trust and turning viewers into customers.

-We call these videos The Selling 7, which we cover in detail in this free course.
+We call these videos The Selling 7.

-If you're just getting started with video, where should you begin?
+They provide an answer to the age-old question: If you're just getting started with video, where should you begin?

 Below, I’m going to break down this question so you can be sure you’re putting effort into high-value projects.